Hardy820/Employee-Management-System/README.md

 # Employee-Managament-System
-Spring Boot CRUD Web application with Pagination and Sorting features using Spring Boot, ThymeLeaf, Spring Data JPA, Hibernate, MySQL database
+Employee Management System is a web Application with Pagination and Sorting features using Spring Boot, ThymeLeaf, Spring Data JPA, Hibernate, MySQL database.
+In this web Application user can perform Create, Read, Update & Delete operation.